-Electronic Commonwealth Assistance Form (eCAF)-An electronic version of the Request for a SA-HELP loan form you must submit to your provider to request a SA-HELP loan.
+Electronic Commonwealth Assistance Form (eCAF)-An electronic version of the OS-HELP debt confirmation form that you must submit to your provider to request an OS-HELP loan.

-Eligible former permanent humanitarian visa holder- a person who is:
+Eligible former permanent humanitarian visa holder-a person who is:

-- not a current permanent humanitarian visa holder; and - was previously a permanent humanitarian visa holder; and - the current holder of a subclass 155 or subclass 157 Resident Return visa (please visit www.studyassist.gov.au for more information)
+- not a current permanent humanitarian visa holder; and - · was previously a permanent humanitarian visa holder; and - is the current holder of a subclass 155 or subclass 157 Resident Return visa (please visit www.studyassist.gov.au for more information).